coderefinery/pre-workshop-survey/registration-questions.md

   - README files
   - Other

-- Which **build tool(s)** are you using or will you use in your project(s)?
-(Choose as many as you like)
-  - CMake
-  - Makefiles
-  - SCons
-  - Autotools
-  - None, but I want to learn
-  - Not relevant to my project(s)
-  - Other

 - Are you using a **web-based repository** for your code(s)?
 Which ones?
 (Choose as many as you like)
   - I'm not using a web-based repository
   - GitHub